Looking for one of the best secret places in Italy? Meet Urbino…

 My love affair with this elongated part of Europe started over a decade ago with a trip to Tuscany and I’ve been exploring the different regions of this diverse country ever since.

-Italy wasn’t on my Travel Wish List for 2013 yet I’ve just returned from my third visit this year.
+Italy wasn’t on my Travel Wish List yet I’ve just returned from my third visit this year.
 I started with a month in Italy this summer, the perfect antidote to the travel burn-out that hit me hard in Southeast Asia, and for a glorious four weeks I travelled from Pisa down to Naples, taking in Lucca, Florence, Rome and the Amalfi Coast along the way.

 My second visit was for a travel conference.
 For me, yay.
 For you, yawn, so I’ll say no more.